 Monday, June 14, 12021 HE

-I had my second dose of SARS-CoV-2 vaccine scheduled for today.
+I had my second dose of the SARS-CoV-2 vaccine scheduled for today.
 I was a bit leery.
 Not of the vaccine, this video by Kurzgesagt sorted me out on that before the pandemic.
 But, last time I had the vaccine I had done a big weekend of paddling and I was sore afterward.
 I wasn’t sure which was the culprit, the paddling or the vaccine.
 Most likely it was the combination of both.
 But, I wondered if the same scenario was about to play out again.

 So, despite knowing that I had my vaccine booked I did a bigger weekend of paddling again (Saturday‘s and Sunday‘s paddles).
 And then when my vaccine appointment went off without any delays, in fact, I was finished early, and I had a small window of unexpected time I did the most logical thing.
 I booked a one-hour paddleboard rental at Windsure.